-They will be effective for annual periods beginning on or after January 1, 2024.
+The amendments are effective for annual periods beginning on or after January 1, 2024.

-These amendments are not expected to have a major impact on the Company's nonconsolidated financial statements.
+The amendments had no impact on the Company's nonconsolidated financial statements as the current accounting policies are aligned to the amendments.

 Amendments to IFRS 16: Leases.
 Recognition of lease liabilities in a sale and leaseback